|

 What do the terms "constant pull" and "lockout" refer to?

-Until a few years ago, professional stringers in the U.S. almost exclusively used machines with spring loaded tensioners.
+Prior to the year 2000, professional stringers in the U.S. almost exclusively used machines with spring loaded tensioners.
 On these machines, tension is applied by turning a crank which locks in place (hence the name "lockout") when the desired tension is reached.
 The drawback to this method of tensioning is that after the tensioning device locks, the string immediately begins to relax and drop in tension.

 What is a "multifilament" string?